Keweiqu/graphics/hws/hw4/README.md

 - Matrix implemented in mat4.hpp
 - glTranslate, glRotate, glScale, gluLookat, glPerspective all implemented in gl_replace.cpp
 - util.hpp contains all drawing and viewing related auciliary functions

+## misc
+- The video seems to be not streaming smoothly.
+But it actually runs smoothly on the machine.